Landscape in Bolivia

 5. Bolivian companies are exploring blockchain technology

-Using the blockchain technology, Bolivian companies are enabled to connect with markets, that previously had no opportunity to interoperate.
+Using blockchain technology, Bolivian companies are enabled to connect with markets, that previously had no opportunity to interoperate.

 6. Coworking spaces created to bring together local tech companies